bython17/cwm-downloader/README.md

 ## Code With Mosh Downloader

-This is a python CLI program made for downloading enrolled courses and lectures from https://codewithmosh.com.
+This is a python CLI program made for downloading enrolled courses and lectures from https://codewithmosh.com including all exercises and pdfs needed.
 This program allows you to download full courses, sections and lectures with ease.
-This program requires a valid credentials(headers and cookies) of an enrolled user to function.
+This program requires a valid credentials(headers and cookies) of an enrolled user to work.

 **Note:** **This project is only valid for people who have a valid account Or if the courses are free and are not locked.
 The project has no malicious intents what so ever.**